ElizandraMonteiro/BiscoitodaSorte/README.md

 > Project built during classes on the Explorer trail at Rocketseat educational institution.

     The classes aimed to use DOM in JavaScript, introducing knowledge about node, events and callback functions.
->
-> The classes aimed to use DOM in JavaScript, introducing knowledge about node, events and callback functions.

 ![preview](./.github/preview.png)

 🔗 [Click here to access](https://ElizandraMonteiro.github.io/Biscoito-da-Sorte/)